intri-in/manage-my-damn-life-nextjs/docs/install/Configuration/WithoutDocker.md

 > Required to Change From Default: **No**

-The variables NEXT_PUBLIC_USE_NEXT_AUTH, NEXTAUTH_URL, NEXTAUTH_SECRET, and more are required for OAUTH to work.
+The variables USE_NEXT_AUTH, NEXTAUTH_URL, NEXTAUTH_SECRET, and more are required for OAUTH to work.

 Please refer to this [detailed guide](OAuth.md) to set them.